bamkho/bamkho.github.io/README.md

    - Learned to utilize office hours
 2. CSE 30
    - Was a really challenging course
-     - nani
+     - I spend 5 days straight studying 12 hours a day to prepare for the final
-   - Got a taste of lower level programming
+   - Got a taste of low level programming
+   - Met my best friend Steven Steiner
 3. CSE 190
-4. MGT 103
+   - Learned that products are successful if the customer wants it
+   - The idea my group came up gave birth to one of the startups I work on now
+   - Professor gave my team a recommendation into the NSF I-corp program (Thanks Professor Kumar)